More than 4 out of 10 UK consumers would use Open Banking to unlock faster loan approvals and better rates from their banks

 - The findings of Zopa’s Open Banking Report highlight the enormous and untapped potential of Open Banking to provide improved access to credit during and post the Covid-19 pandemic

-As new lending begins to overtake the repayment boom seen during the pandemic, new research from digital bank Zopa finds that over 40% of UK consumers would make use of Open Banking to apply for credit if it improved their chances of getting an offer, gave them access to better rates, or made the application faster and hassle free.
+As new lending begins to overtake the repayment boom seen during the pandemic, our latest research finds that over 40% of UK consumers would make use of Open Banking to apply for credit if it improved their chances of getting an offer, gave them access to better rates, or made the application faster and hassle free.

 Despite that, 8 out of 10 consumers have never knowingly used Open Banking.
 This disconnect reveals a strong demand for the benefits that Open Banking can bring customers, despite a lack of awareness of its underlying proposition.